entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Wang, S.-T., & Turner, S. (1985).
 Vertebrate microfossils of the Devonian-Carboniferous boundary, Muhua Section, Guizhou Province. *Vertebrata PalAsiatica*, *23*(3), 223–234.

+Branson, E. B. (1906).
+Fish remains from the Salem Limestone of Indiana.
+In E. R. Cumings, J. W. Beede, E. B. Branson, & E. A. Smith (Eds.), *The Fauna of the Salem Limestone of Indiana* (pp. 1376–1394).
+Indiana Department of Geology and Natural Resources, 30th Annual Report.

+Cumings, E. R., Beede, J. W., Branson, E. B., & Smith, E. A. (1906).
+The Fauna of the Salem Limestone of Indiana. *Indiana Department of Geology and Natural Resources, 30th Annual Report*, 1187–1479.

+Duffin, C. J., & Ginter, M. (2006).
+Comments on the selachian genus *Cladodus* Agassiz, 1843. *Journal of Vertebrate Paleontology*, *26*(2), 253–266.

+Eastman, C. R. (1903).
+Carboniferous fishes from the central western states. *Bulletin of the Museum of Comparative Zoology*, *39*(7), 163–226.

+Itano, W. M., & Lambert, L. L. (2018).
+A new cochliodont anterior tooth plate from the Mississippian of Alabama, USA, having implications for the origin of tooth plates from tooth files. *Zoological Letters*, *4*, 12. https://doi.org/10.1186/s40851-018-0097-0

+Maisey, J. G. (1981).
+Studies on the Paleozoic selachian genus *Ctenacanthus* Agassiz No. 1. *American Museum Novitates*, *2718*, 1–22.

+Newberry, J. S., & Worthen, A. H. (1866).
+Descriptions of new species of vertebrates, mainly from the sub-Carboniferous limestone and Coal Measures of Illinois. *Geological Survey of Illinois*, *2*, 9–134.

+Shaver, R. H., Ault, C. H., Burger, A. M., Carr, D. D., Droste, J. B., Eggert, D. L., ... & Rudman, A. J. (1986).
+Compendium of Paleozoic rock-unit stratigraphy in Indiana: a revision. *Indiana Geological Survey Bulletin*, *59*, 1–203.